marcelm/cutadapt/doc/guide.rst

 avoid finding alignments with too many errors?

 For cutadapt, the adapter alignment algorithm uses *unit costs* instead.
-Mismatches, insertions and deletions are therefore counted as one error, which is easier to understand and always to specify a single parameter for the algorithm (the maximum error rate) in order to describe how many errors are acceptable.
+This means that mismatches, insertions and deletions are counted as one error, which is easier to understand and allows to specify a single parameter for the algorithm (the maximum error rate) in order to describe how many errors are acceptable.